jhpyle/docassemble/_docs/functions.md

   here is not updated to take into account changes made programmatically by the [`set_title()`] function.
-* `all_variables(special='tags')` will return a [Python set] containing the current set of [tags] defined on the interview.
+* `all_variables(special='tags')` will return a [Python set] containing the current set of [tags] defined for the interview session.

 # <a name="special responses"></a>Functions for special responses